 The Early Inclusion Collective will transform the support systems around children to be safety-focused and inclusive from the outset, built through evidence-based practices.

 Supporting the NSPCC to evaluate a therapeutic intervention

 The NSPCC is one of the UK’s leading children’s charity, and is a practice leader in life story work, a therapeutic intervention that allows a young person in care to explore their past, present and future in a safe way.
 While the practice is effective for younger children, it tends not to be so engaging for some older children.

-To tackle this problem, the NSPCC developed the concept of Digital Life Stories, a new digital tool to make Life Story Work more engaging and relevant for adolescents, and ultimately improve their experience in care.
+To tackle this problem, the NSPCC developed the concept of Digital Life Stories, a digital tool to make life story work more engaging and relevant for adolescents, and ultimately improve their experience in care.
 The NSPCC asked Social Finance to help them test how this tool could enhance practitioners’ delivery of Life Story Work whilst being a sustainable service in the long run.